 What are the best foods for weight loss?
 Is there a specific type of diet you should be following to get the most results?
 If you are feeling confused about what you should be eating to lose weight, you are not alone.

 The thing is, there is no single food that will make or break your health or your weight loss goals.
 Nor is there any one type of diet we should all be on.
 And while eating to lose weight is not always the exact same approach as eating for longevity, nutrition still matters across the board.
-Read more below to hear my top picks for foods that might make losing weight a little easier AND still help improve your overall health and wellbeing.
+Here are the top picks for foods that may make losing weight feel a little easier and potentially improve your health.

 What is the Best Diet Plan for Weight Loss?